atlassubbed/atlas-munchlax/README.md

 // reactively "observe" render functions (like in Mobx)
 // shares all the same properties as reactive computations
+//   * can nest comps and children can be observed, too
 //   * scoped reactivity, no redundant renders, etc. const App = obs(() => {
   // automatically rerenders when firstName is set